What is Psoriatic Arthritis (PsA)?

 Understanding PsA

-Psoriatic arthritis (PsA) is a chronic inflammatory disease that occurs when your immune system mistakenly starts attacking healthy joints and skin.
+PsA is a condition that happens when your body's defense system mistakenly attacks your joints and skin, causing ongoing swelling and discomfort.
+It's a type of inflammation that is chronic—lasting a long time and can affect your joints and skin in harmful ways.
 People may experience joint pain, difficulty moving, and skin plaques.
 If left untreated, permanent joint damage may occur over time with PsA.

 30%

-OF PEOPLE WITH PSORIASIS MAY LATER DEVELOP PSA
+OF PEOPLE WITH Ps MAY LATER DEVELOP PsA

 PsA is different than rheumatoid arthritis.

 It can be confusing to know if your symptoms are related to PsA or rheumatoid arthritis because the characteristics are similar.
-One key difference between the two is rheumatoid arthritis does not present with plaques where PsA often presents alongside plaques on the skin.
+One key difference between the two is rheumatoid arthritis does not present with plaques, whereas PsA often presents alongside plaques on the skin.

 Only a doctor can provide a diagnosis.
 Talk to your doctor about the symptoms you are experiencing.